Publishing Grants & Prizes

 This is a bi-annual program.
-In order to be processed, applications forms should be filled out online and all information should be uploaded on our website and received by January 23, 2017 for the first 2016 session and May 15, 2017 for the second session.
+In order to be processed, applications forms should be filled out online and all information should be uploaded on our website and received by May 15, 2017 for the current session and December 15, 2017 for the next session.

 - completed online application form

 - signed convention, with the Institut Français (English translation, for information only)